okta/okta-sdk-nodejs/README.md

 ## Request Executor

 This SDK uses the concept of a request executor, a class that is responsible for making HTTP requests to the API and fulfilling the responses for the client.
-Please see the [RequestExecutor]() class.
-The class is a simple proxy to the [isomorphic-fetch]() library.
+Please see the [RequestExecutor] class.
+The class is a simple proxy to the [isomorphic-fetch] library.

 The SDK ships with the base request executor and a default request executor, described in detail below.
 We suggest using the default request executor, and will be adding this by default in the next major version.

+You can create your own executor or extend one of ours, which allows you to define global logic for all HTTP requests made by this library.
+Please see the [Building a Custom Request Executor](#building-a-custom-request-executor) section for more information.

 ### Default Request Executor

 See [DefaultRequestExecutor] for the class code.

-The default executor extends the [base executor](#base-request-executor), and will automatically retry requests if a 429 error is returned, until `maxRetries` (default of 2) or `requestTimeout` is reached (not specified by default).
-The defaults are shown here:
+The default executor extends the [base executor](#base-request-executor) and will automatically retry requests if a 429 error is returned.
+Using these configuration options, you can configure your retry tolerance for your specific use case:

+* **`maxRetries`** - The number of times to retry, defaults to 2.
+Set to 0 if you do not want to limit the number of retries.
+* **`requestTimeout`** - How long to wait before giving up on retires, defined as milliseconds.
+Defaults to 0, which disables the request timeout.

 ```javascript
 const defaultRequestExecutor = new okta.DefaultRequestExecutor({